How to Read and Understand Your Dog's Body Language

 Deciphering Your Dog’s Messages

 Your bond with your dog is a powerful one, built on mutual trust and respect.
 One of the best ways to improve your connection with your dog is by learning to discern their various behaviours and messages.
-Your dog is trying to communicate with you, even though he or she is unable to use recognizable human language.
-(Though some dog owners, like Alexis Divine—Bunny’s mom—have learned to hack the system.)
+Your dog is trying to communicate with you, even though they are unable to use recognizable human language.

 Let’s discuss some of the ways your canine body language is trying to communicate with you using their various verbal cues.